redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Usage

-Supabase supports several signin methods:
+Supabase supports several sign in methods:

 * email/password
 * passwordless via emailed magiclink
+* Sign in with redirect.
+You can control where the user is redirected to after they are logged in via a `redirectTo` option.
-* OAuth (via Azure Active Directory, Bitbucket, Facebook, GitHub, GitLab, or Google).
+* Sign in using third-party providers/OAuth via Azure Active Directory, Bitbucket, Facebook, GitHub, GitLab, or Google logins.
+* Sign in with scopes.
+If you need additional data from an OAuth provider, you can include a space-separated list of `scopes` in your request options to get back an OAuth `provider_token`.

 Depending on the credentials provided: